smart-wpa/lincoln-field-site/lincoln-field.md

 Athletic Field for Lincoln High School
 --------------------------------------

-### Latest News: Update on Field Siting and a Change to the Meeting Location

-#### A Decision on Wallingford Playfield

-**SPS will not be pursuing Wallingford Playfield as the location for a full-size synthetic turf field for Lincoln High School.**

-*   Instead, we are proposing a smaller, half-size synthetic turf field that maintains current community use while supporting Lincoln High School and Hamilton International Middle School for physical education and after-school activities.
+### Latest News

+After extensive community input and further evaluation of Wallingford Playfield, we are proposing to serve Lincoln High School, Hamilton International Middle School, and the Wallingford community by installing a half-size field that stays approximately within the current field footprint.
+We will also be working with Seattle Parks and Recreation to find an appropriate location to build a new full-size field that will meet the needs of Lincoln High School athletics.

 *   This approach ensures the park’s character remains intact, balancing current community use with minor additional school-related use.
-We are not planning lighting for this revised proposal.
+*   We are not planning lighting for this revised proposal.

-#### Evaluation of Alternative Sites

-*   We carefully reviewed suggestions from the community including Gas Works Park, the Lincoln Parking lot, Queen Anne Bowl, and Meridian Park.
-At the meeting on Nov.
-20, we’ll share why some sites aren’t feasible and share our selection process.
-*   While Queen Anne Bowl has been eliminated as a permanent solution, it remains a potential interim option.

 #### Next Steps and Stakeholder Engagement

-*   We are exploring longer-term possibilities for a full-size field, including Woodland Park, which provides opportunities for a more comprehensive and thoughtful solution.
-*   Your feedback has been instrumental in shaping these proposals, and we’ll continue to work with Seattle Parks and other stakeholders to refine our plans.

-SPS understands concerns about changing to Wallingford Playfield’s character.
-These discussions have guided us to ensure that any solutions aligns with community values while also addressing student needs.

-Your participation remains key to shaping a balanced, equitable solution for our students and our community.
+We appreciate the robust feedback from the community regarding where to locate a synthetic turf athletic field for Lincoln High School as well as for potential use by Hamilton International Middle School.

+Currently, we are discussing next steps with Seattle Parks and Recreation (SPR).
+All feedback received through comment cards, by email, and though our Let’s Talk portal has been shared with SPR, and they have attended both community meetings.

+We will continue to update the website when we have additional information to share.

 ### Community Conversations

-#### **Community Input Sought**

-After extensive community input and further evaluation of Wallingford Playfield we have determined that we can better serve Lincoln High School, Hamilton International Middle School, and the Wallingford community by installing a half-size field that stays approximately within the current field footprint.
-We will also be working with Seattle Parks and Recreation to find an appropriate location to build a new full-size field that will meet the needs of Lincoln High School athletics.

 #### Community Input Received

 Community members have requested access to the raw feedback received.
 [This PDF](//www.seattleschools.org/wp-content/uploads/2024/11/Lincoln-Community-Feedback.pdf) includes community comments received through email, the Let’s Talk portal, and comment cards at the two community meetings through Nov.
-21. Additional input will be compiled and posted each week.
+21. Additional input will be compiled and posted by Dec.
+20.

 [Use our Let’s Talk online feedback form](https://www.k12insight.com/Lets-Talk/dialogue.aspx?k=PR2F68N4B9LT@WF7G2YLT@MDLT@DY6FXZXLT@LDLT@NDLT)